Venetia Stanley: Life

 Sir Kenelm wrote a "Private Memoir" of their courtship which is one of the major sources of information about her.
 It uses the pseudonyms Theagenes and Stelliana for the main characters, and Digby appears to have revised it intermittently throughout his life.
 These Private Memoirs were published in London in 1828, in a bowdlerised form.
 The cut scenes, mostly sexual in nature, were first privately circulated in a pamphlet, and eventually included as an appendix to a later printing within a year or two of the first publication.
 The book describes the childhood romance of "Stelliana" and "Theagenes", various obstacles throughout their adolescence, and final union in a secret marriage, after which child is secretly born in Stelliana's father's house.
 The book ends with Theagenes on a maritime expedition (modelled after Digby's own exploits), looking forward to his return home to his wife and sons.

 Yet there is no evidence to verify the document's factual basis.
 It is not known, for example, the exact identity of "Mardontius," the rival suitor to whom "Stelliana" was engaged during the period in which "Theagenes" was presumed dead.
 Aubrey attempted to identify him as Richard Sackville, 3rd Earl of Dorset, but the identification does not hold up to any historical examination.

-Over the centuries, the most widely disseminated information about Venetia came from John Aubrey's Brief Lives, but Aubrey’s information was hearsay.
+Over the centuries, the most widely disseminated information about Stanley came from John Aubrey's Brief Lives, but Aubrey’s information was hearsay.
 Vittorio Gabrieli, an Italian scholar, published English-language editions of both In Praise of Venetia and The Private Memoirs in Rome in the second half of the 20th century.
 An indirect Digby descendant, Roy Digby Thomas, produced a 1956 biography of Sir Kenelm Digby, The Gunpowder Plotter's Legacy, but it contains much now-discredited material.

 The Dulwich Picture Gallery's catalogue, Death, Passion, and Politics (ed.
-Ann Sumner), published in conjunction with their exhibition of Van Dyck's portraits of George Digby and Venetia, also contains some errors (for example, referring to Venetia as impoverished – she was not – and referring to her hair as "somewhat coarse", when Digby specifically stated in his letters that her hair was fine).
+Ann Sumner), published in conjunction with their exhibition of Van Dyck's portraits of George Digby and Stanley, also contains some errors (for example, referring to Stanley as impoverished – she was not – and referring to her hair as "somewhat coarse", when Digby specifically stated in his letters that her hair was fine).
 Nonetheless, it is probably the best current visual resource.

-In fiction
+In literature

+A.D.
+Hope's lengthy epistolary poem "Edward Sackville to Venetia Digby" imagines Edward's love for Venetia as an exemplar of what the novelist and literary critic Kerry Greenwood calls, "unrequitable love at its most piercing".
+The poem opens with Edward addressing the married Stanley: "First, last and always dearest, closest, best,/Source of my travail and my rest,/The letter which I shall not send, I write/To cheer my more than arctic night".
+Edward Sackville appears as "Mardonius" in Digby's fictionalized account of his and Stanley's marriage.

 Venetia Digby and her husband are the subjects of the 2014 literary novel Viper Wine by Hermione Eyre.